 Working in the Department of Engineering at the University of Cambridge, I research the application of engineering principles and methods to management and organisational challenges in the context of high tech innovation and strategy.

-A pragmatic focus on problem-solving techniques provides an opportunity to address a dilemma faced by many managers... the bewildering proliferation of theoretical frameworks and practical methods available to them, fuelled by decades of academic and consultant endeavour.
+A pragmatic focus on problem-solving techniques provides an opportunity to address a dilemma faced by many managers... the bewildering proliferation of theoretical frameworks and practical methods available to them, fuelled by decades of consultant and academic endeavour.

 Knowing how to use a few selected tools well, and how to adapt and combine them, provides a flexible foundation for building management systems.
 Established industry-proven approaches such as portfolio methods, roadmapping and quality function deployment (QFD) provide a solid foundation to build on.

 Implementing such methods takes time and effort, so a 'lean / agile' approach is advocated as an efficient and flexible point of departure ("think big, act small"), iterating fast as a learning process, and taking advantage of the visual nature of such tools for supporting cognition and communication.

 Roadmapping is a particular interest as a platform for strategic toolkits, focusing on 'fast-start' workshop approaches that can help to deliver early benefits while learning how the method can help, minimising effort, cost and risk.
 The University of Cambridge's mission and core values encourage the "pursuit, dissemination, and application of knowledge" generated through research, with a 'learn by doing' collaborative transfer approach the most effective way to build roadmapping capability.

 The aim of this website is to provide a personal perspective on roadmapping and related methods and concepts, some useful resources and occasional updates of substance.